Common Injuries of the Feet

 Extensor tendinopathy

 A tendinopathy refers to a painful overuse injury of the tendons.
 In this case, it affects the tendons which run along the top of the foot and act to extend (‘pull up’) the ankle and toes.
 These tendons are the tibialis anterior, extensor hallucis longus, extensor hallucis brevis, extensor digitorum longus and extensor digitorum brevis.
 Symptoms of an extensor tendinopathy include pain which worsens with running and in some cases mild swelling on the top of the foot.
-As with other tendinopthies, treatment consists of relative rest, soft tissue releases and a graduated strengthening program.
+As with other tendinopathies, treatment consists of relative rest, soft tissue releases and a graduated strengthening program.
 Analysis of lower limb biomechanics is also important to identify underlying contributing factors.

 Plantar fascia strain